Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

 Rule number one of digital marketing: keep it simple.

 Once Google serves your business as a local option in the Google 3-pack or on Google Maps, prospective customers will often want more information.

-Adding your contact information to GMB makes it simple and quick for your prospects to reach you or find the information they need.
+Adding your contact information makes it simple and quick for your prospects to reach you or find the information they need.

 2) Business Hours of Operation